 Background: Between a quarter and half of patients with TBI or dementia become agitated or aggressive.
 Apathy is seen in about a third of stroke patients and most patients with Alzheimer’s disease.
 The symptoms seem to be caused by damage to certain parts of the brain.

 Risk Factors: Agitation and aggression are more common in people with a history of substance abuse, depression, or other problem behaviors.
 Agitation is very common after a TBI, and an expected part of a patient’s recovery.
 As patients start to recovery, they transition through the Rancho Los Amigos stages of TBI recovery.

 History and Symptoms: Brain injured patients usually become less agitated as they recover from their injury.
-With dementia, agitation and aggression may increase as the disease gets worse.
+With dementia, agitation and aggression may increase as the disease gets worse

 Physical Exam: The doctor will take a detailed health history and check all systems in the body to rule out other problems that could be causing agitation or aggression.
 Testing how well the patient can do certain tasks may also help the doctor understand what is causing the behaviors.